 FAFSA stands for Free Application for Federal Student Aid.
 It is your application for federal and state financial aid.
 Residents of Indiana need to complete it before April 15th.
 Not meeting that deadline means you can't get a state grant for that year even if you would qualify financially.

 - Is there a FAFSA checklist that would help me avoid common filing errors?

 Yes.
 Follow the link to view and print a Financial Aid Checklist that contains important FAFSA information.

 - What is Vincennes University's Federal School Code?

 It is 001843.

 - I probably don't qualify for aid.
 Should I apply for aid anyway?

 Yes.
 Many families assume they don't qualify for aid but actually do.
 There is no good excuse for not applying.

 - Is there an online student guide that can help me calculate my financial aid and understand more about the process?

 Yes.
-The financial aid pages have lots of resources to assist you, including a financial aid calculator.
+In addition to the other parts of our website, https://studentaid.gov has lots of resources to assist you, including a financial aid calculator.